cryptomator/docs/source/desktop/password-and-recovery-key.rst

 =========================

 Each Cryptomator vault is secured by a password.
-The security of your vault depends directly on the strength of its password, so we :ref:`choosing a strong password <security/best-practices/good-passwords>` is key.
+The security of your vault depends directly on the strength of its password, so :ref:`choosing a strong password <security/best-practices/good-passwords>` is key.

 Additionally for each vault exists a unique *recovery key*.
 This key ensures that if you forget your password, you are able to create a new one.